ailenus/SpartaGlobal-Palindrome/README.md

 This class implements the `PalindromeCheckable` interface.
 It implements the `isPalindrome` method using a simple loop.

-The method checkes first if the first and last character of the string matches.
+The method checks first if the first and last character of the string matches.
 If not, it returns `false` immediately.
-Otherwise, it enters the next iteration and checkes whether the second and the second to last character matches, and so on.
+Otherwise, it enters the next iteration and checks whether the second and the second to last character matches, and so on.
 The loop stops when the index reaches half of the length of the string, at which point the method returns `true`.